Skip to contents

 Details

+This function automates the common `rd_` -> `ri_` transformation of capturing "the value at the first time something became true".
 The transformation follows these steps: 1.
-Create temporary variable where condition is TRUE 2.
-Use first_non_na() to find the first occurrence for each person 3.
-Clean up temporary variables automatically
+Create a temporary column where `condition` is TRUE 2.
+Use `first_non_na()` to find the first occurrence for each person 3.
+Clean up the temporary column automatically

 See also